-It is forbidden to use propane foggers indoors, but if you needs to fog an open area under a roof, for example a patio or similar place, make sure that it is well ventilated.
-Also take away any materials than can light on fire easily as propane foggers operate with high heat and sometimes can “spit out a small ball of flame” which can set flammable materials on fire.
+It is forbidden to use propane mosquito foggers indoors, but if you need to fog an open area under a roof, for example, a patio or similar place, make sure that it is well ventilated.
+Also, remove any materials that can light on fire easily as propane foggers operate with high heat and sometimes can “spit out a small ball of flame” which can set flammable materials on fire.

 Where you mustn’t use a propane fogger

 There are some areas you mustn’t use a propane fogger, as it can be dangerous for both living beings and the environment.
 Here are few of the areas you must avoid when fogging.